AARWR Women's Caucus

 Sarah Robinson-Bertoni, Ecology and Religion Co-Chair and Women’s Caucus Chair and Liaison to the Board, American Academy of Religion, Western Region

 This global, national, and local historical moment presents particular challenges, which may be transformed and engaged actively through cultivating understanding of intersectionality, solidarity, and mindful attention.
 With respect to our Buddhist hosts at the University of the West and the broader AAR Western Region conference theme of “Religion, Race, and Racism,” this interactive presentation will offer time for quiet reflection, active discussion, and scholarly engagement with aspects of this historical moment that call for moral leadership.
 The tri-partite themes can contribute toward navigating a moral compass toward greater respect for human dignity, ecological wholeness, and attentiveness to those most marginalized and victimized.
 As much of Women’s Studies in Religion has shown, scholarship is not value-free, but rather can be part of a larger arc of work toward worthwhile goals of compassion, justice, and the inextricably linked health of all human beings and our irreplaceable, living world, prioritizing the need to attend to the concrete, lived realities of those who suffer most.

 Please RSVP to Sarah Robinson-Bertoni.
-The AAR Western Region Women’s Caucus invites people of all genders to participate in this restorative work.
+The AAR Western Region Women’s Caucus event is free and welcomes people of all genders to participate in this restorative work.
 Registration will be available at the door, but RSVP by March 11 is much appreciated.

 2018 Theme - Ecology, Women, and Religion